themichaelbender/demos/blogs/Using-Whatif.md

 One thing to remember with this and other preference variables you define in the console is they only maintain the setting in your current shell.
 When you close and re-open PowerShell, the preference will reset.

-Another thing is a *word of caution* on using `-WhatIf`.
+Another thing is a **word of caution** on using `-WhatIf`.
 Because it is functionality that is added into commands, the implementer may not implement it properly.
-I've never run into issues with Microsoft-built commands using -whatif like Microsoft Exchange, Active Directory, and many of the built-in commands I use below.
+I've never run into issues with Microsoft-built commands using `-WhatIf` like Microsoft Exchange, Active Directory, and many of the built-in commands I use below.
 However, I cannot speak for code samples you may find in the wild.
 To be safe, you should test -whatif against a smaller pool of targets vs. trying to modify every Exchange mailbox in your organization.

 So the next time you need to perform some PowerShell tasks, add -whatif before you execute, and stop fearing the `Enter` key.